Roma Street Parklands

-An inner city oasis, Roma Street Parkland is centrally located and provides several areas for Brisbane Kids to explore, including playgrounds, walking trails and ponds containing wildlife.
+An inner city oasis, Roma Street Parklands is centrally located and provides several areas for Brisbane Kids to explore, including playgrounds, walking trails and ponds containing wildlife.

 The variety of different spaces within the parkland is fantastic for challenging the imaginations of Brisbane Kids.
 Little ones can explore the jungle under the big fig trees, or spot the rainbow of colours in the flower gardens.
 The play equipment easily lends itself to games of shop, swinging monkeys under the trees and crossing the play bridge over the river full of crocodiles.

-Roma Street Parkland does have wheelchair accessible toilet facilities.
+Roma Street Parklands does have wheelchair-accessible toilet facilities.
 The playground is unfenced and shaded much of the day by massive fig trees.
 There are bike and walking paths throughout the parklands suited to wheelchair and pram use.
 Tables and electric barbeques are located in many spots for public use.

 - Two unfenced playgrounds

 - Plenty of shade and grassed picnic areas

 - Parkland Explorer trackless train

 - Free shaded BBQ areas with tables and chairs by the lake and scattered throughout the park